|

 holes, he thought.
 Windows.
 How strange men areeven

-here, they must impose regularity on nature.
+here, they must impose their own regularity on nature.

-"Valandil!" cried Wilawen, "are you alright?
-Can
+"Valandil!" cried Wilawen, "are you all right?

-you see anything?"
+Can you see anything?"

 "Yes!" shouted Valandil.
 "There are more rooms